 “The events are designed to appeal to as many people groups as possible.
 We really want people to realize that this isn’t just a place for addicts, it’s a place for people,” Kuehn said.

 For any addict, recovering addict or anyone else out there who’s struggling to find a place in their community, Kuehn says to hang in there and never lose hope.

 “Find a loving church or community to share your struggles with.
-If you fall down seven times, get up eight.
+If you fall down 7 times, get up 8.
 Keep pressing forward…Let your light shine and hold on!
 Help is on the way!”

 Since 2014, Addiction Center has been an informational web guide for those who are struggling with substance use disorders and co-occurring behavioral and mental health disorders.
 All content included on Addiction Center is created by our team of researchers and journalists.
 Our articles are fact-based and sourced from relevant publications, government agencies and medical journals.